 - Physical, occupational, or speech therapy can help your child improve some of the developmental delays caused by the specific illness.

-- Check with your local hospital or university for seminars or informational classes about neurocutaneous syndromes.
-Education can help you be a valuable resource in your child’s long-term treatment.
+- Check with your local hospital or university for seminars about neurocutaneous syndromes.

 Many medical professionals might care for your child during diagnosis and treatment.
 These professionals can include a family practitioner, pediatrician, neurologist, neurosurgeon, orthopedic surgeon, oncologist, geneticist, and ophthalmologist.
 A genetic counselor also can provide information about genetic testing and the risk of passing the disease on to another child.

-Remember that although each of these conditions are challenging, supportive therapies and treatments can help both you and your child.
+Remember that although each of these conditions is challenging, supportive therapies and treatments can help both you and your child.